Item Quality Control in Educational Testing: Change Point Model, Compound Risk, and Sequential Detection: Introduction

 To tackle this problem, we adopt a multi-stream sequential change point formulation.
 Each item corresponds to a data stream, for which data are collected sequentially from test administrations over time.
 Each data stream is associated with its own change point.
 The change point corresponds to a distributional change in some monitoring statistics which reflect certain psychometric properties of the item.
 That is, the monitoring statistics follow one distribution at any time before the change point, and follow a different distribution after the change point.
 Roughly speaking, our goal is to detect as many post-change items as possible at each time point, without making too many false detections of pre-change items.
-The detected items will be revising or reviewed by the test maintainers to check their validity.
+The detected items will be reviewed by the test developers to check their validity.
 Further actions, such as removing items, may follow.

 To provide a sensible solution to this change detection problem for item quality control, we propose a statistical decision framework.
 This framework consists of (1) a multi-stream Bayesian change point model describing the data streams with change points, (2) a compound risk function quantifying the risk in sequential decisions, and (3) sequential decision rules that aim at detecting as many post-change items as possible while controlling the compound risk to be below a pre-specified level.
-Specifically, our risk function can be viewed as a measure of the proportion of post-change items among the undetected items, given all the information currently available.
+Specifically, our risk function can be viewed as a measure of the proportion of post-change items among the undetected items given all the {up-to-date} information {from the monitoring statistics, where the information will be formalized by an information filtration (see Section~\ref{subsec:general} for the definition)}.
 We emphasize that this risk function measures the overall item-pool-level risk, instead of item-level risk.
-It provides a big picture of the item pool quality, and thus is suitable for the purpose of controlling item pool quality.
+It is thus suitable for the purpose of controlling item pool quality as a whole.
 The quality of undetected items can be guaranteed by controlling their compound risk.
 Consequently, only the detected items need a validity check.
 Our development considers two different settings, including an oracle setting for which the Bayesian change point model is completely known, and a more realistic setting where only partial information is available about the model.

 The current development is a significant extension of \cite{chen2019compound}, where the compound sequential change detection framework is first proposed.
 First, a more general model is considered that is more suitable for item quality control.
 Specifically, it takes into account item exposure and addition of new items, two important features of test administration and maintenance.
 Second, we extend the development in \cite{chen2019compound} to a more realistic setting when only partial information is available about the Bayesian change point model.
 A change detection procedure is proposed that is shown to control the compound risk.
 Third, a monitoring statistic is proposed based on an item response theory model.
 This statistic adjusts for confounding from examinee population changes, so that changes in item properties can be better detected.
 Finally, simulation studies are conducted under settings that mimic the administrations of operational tests.